PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   Shared view-equivalent adapter consumers are rewired, unrelated source consumers are preserved, and an unsupported fan-out rejects the whole candidate without mutation.
+- Conv-output passthrough and channel-one terminal Squeeze chains remain separate owners because the former preserves an intermediate NHWC boundary, while the latter terminates at a graph output and remaps Squeeze axes.
+- The general Conv-output owner preserves all three Conv producer types, all historical unary/binary operations, and binary operand slots.
+It validates static/dynamic broadcast results and never commutes SUB or DIV.
+- Rank-four binary constants are grouped by tensor identity.
+All planned slots share one NHWC value; an unrelated consumer forces one deterministic clone, while an exclusive constant changes in place.
+Scalar constants remain unchanged.
+- The inverse-adapter output metadata is derived from the converted final chain output rather than blindly permuting the existing output metadata.
+The plan captures and revalidates every tensor/operator, constant, input/output slot, metadata update, and removal before its first write.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.